 Some residents have asked whether Acts and Statutes are an obligation on them, and about the difference between a Statute and Law and other similar questions regarding legal matters.
 Acts of Parliaments are Statutes which set out the law.
 If you have questions regarding other Acts of Parliament or laws, these should be directed to a legal professional, not the council.

-Very occasionally we get people who are convinced that using an archaic law means they don't have to pay Council Tax and there are many misleading articles and templates on the internet regarding the legality of council tax.
+Very occasionally we get people who are convinced that using an archaic law means they don't have to pay Council Tax and there are many misleading articles and templates on the internet and social media regarding the legality of Council Tax.
 Anyone drawing on these for advice should exercise caution and seek proper legal advice before using them as a defence against council tax liability based on contract, consent and common law.

 - have no legal basis